Gehazi

 Gehazi, Geichazi, or Giezi (Douay-Rheims) (Hebrew: גֵּיחֲזִי; Gēḥăzī; "valley of vision"), is a figure found in the Books of Kings in the Hebrew Bible.

 A servant of the prophet Elisha, Gehazi enjoyed a position of power but was ultimately corrupt, misusing his authority to cheat Naaman the Syrian, a general afflicted with leprosy.
-As punishment, Elisha cursed Gehazi, transferring Naaman's leprosy to him and his descendants forever.
+As punishment, Elisha cursed Gehazi, transferring Naaman's leprosy to him and his descendants.

 In Rabbinic literature, Gehazi is identified as one of the four commoners who forfeited his share in the afterlife because of his wickedness.
 He is the subject of a poem by Rudyard Kipling.

 Etymology

 Two meanings for the name "Gehazi" have been suggested: "valley of vision" or "valley of avarice".

 Biblical account

 Gehazi was the servant of the prophet Elisha.
 He appears in connection with the history of the Shunammite woman and her son and of Naaman the Syrian.
-On the latter occasion, Gehazi, overcome with avarice, obtained in the prophet's name two talents of silver and two valuable robes from Naaman.
-Consequently, he was guilty of duplicity and dishonesty of conduct, causing Elisha to denounce his crime with righteous sternness, and determine that "the leprosy of Naaman would cleave to him and his descendants for ever".
-After Elisha cursed Gehazi, Gehazi became leprous "as white as snow" (2 Kings 5.27).
+On the latter occasion, Gehazi, overcome with avarice, obtained two talents of silver and two valuable robes from Naaman in the prophet's name.
+Consequently, he was guilty of duplicity and dishonesty of conduct, causing Elisha to denounce his crime with righteous sternness and determine that "the leprosy of Naaman would cleave to him and his descendants forever."
+After Elisha cursed Gehazi, Gehazi became leprous, "as white as snow" (2 Kings 5:27).

 Later in the biblical narrative, he appeared before King Joram, to whom he recounted the great deeds of his master.
 The Cambridge Bible for Schools and Colleges suggests that "it is probable that the accounts of Elisha’s work and influence are not related [in 2 Kings] in their chronological order".